-Objectives Activities Responsible Party Evaluation Criteria Completion Date I. IMaintain HSI status by continuing outreach efforts that support access for Hispanic students.
-I.Ia Continue outreach efforts for Hispanic students in the high schools and the community.
-Outreach Office Outreach Advisory Committee Greater than 25% of the college enrollment is Hispanic On-going I.2 To identify best practices in the recruitment of Black and White students to Cañada.
-I.2a Establish an Access/Success Equity Work Group to identify the barriers of access for Black and White students.
-Student Equity Committee Access/Success Equity Work Group Access barriers identified Fall 2014 I.2b work with CIETL to use Focused Inquiry Network (FIN) to assist in the project.
-CIETL Student Equity Committee FIN formed Report prepared Spring 2014
+Objectives Activities Responsible Party Evaluation Criteria Completion Date I. I Maintain HSI status by continuing outreach efforts that support access for Hispanic students.
+I.1a Continue outreach efforts for Hispanic students in the high schools and the community.
+Outreach Office Outreach Advisory Committee Greater than 25% of the college enrollment is Hispanic On-going I.2 To identify best practices in the recruitment of black and white students to Cañada.
+I.2a Establish an Access/Success Equity Task Force to identify the barriers of access for black and white students.
+Student Equity Committee Access/Succes Equity Task Force identified Fall 2014